Why Cutting Guinea Pig's Nail is Important

 If your guinea pig’s nail is translucent then it is rather easy to spot where the quick is.
 The quick is the pink part center of the nail that contains the blood supply!
 If your guinea pig’s nail is black, some tend to shine a flashlight right underneath the guinea pig’s nails, which may help you get an idea of where the blood vessel may be.
 Avoid cutting too close to the quick as that may cause discomfort but trim the nail so you are trimming above the quick.

-Step by Step Guide to Properly Cut a Guinea Pig’s Nail
+Step by Step Guide to Properly Clip a Guinea Pig’s Nail

 Step One: Gather the Proper Materials